 “These people…” my uncle mutters as we depart the mosque, but he’s dabbing his eyes and glancing back as we get into the car.

 The next day we’re at JFK airport.
 Unlike earlier years, I’m taller than him.
 I watch quietly as he and my father exchange a tight hug.
 Then, unexpectedly but inevitably, it’s my turn.
 I swallow the lump in my throat.
-As I pull away I wonder if I had imagined the slight redness in his eyes.
+As I pull away I wonder if I have imagined the slight redness in his eyes.
 Then my uncle is walking away, clothed in the business t-shirt and dress pants he’d wear every time he picked us up from the Cairo airport.

 “You know he was crying?” my dad asks, only fleetingly glancing at me as he says it.
 I just nod, murmuring something I don’t remember.